 The MSN program is available in a hybrid format with lecture courses being conducted online in a synchronous format.
-The Program also contains clinical courses, which are to be completed at off-site facilities.
+The program also contains clinical courses, which are to be completed at off-site facilities that have been approved by the Graduate Nursing Department and that are located in the State of New Jersey.
 Several courses contain a simulation requirement, which must be completed at the Woodland Park campus.

 For the clinical component of the program, students are required to secure preceptors and complete their rotations in a primary care setting such as a physician's office or clinic.
-To ensure the correct facility is selected, students are encouraged to speak with the Chair of the Nursing Department before finalizing their preceptor agreement.
+To ensure the correct facility is selected, students are encouraged to speak with the MSN Program Director before finalizing their preceptor agreement.